 Sports massage can also include pre-event, post-event and maintenance techniques that promote greater athletic endurance and performance, lessen chances of injury and reduce recovery time.
 In addition to feeling good, sports massage reduces the heart rate and blood pressure, increases blood circulation and lymph flow, reduces muscle tension, improves flexibility and relieves pain.

 Acupressure has been practiced for over 5000 years.
-It is a form of bodywork based in traditional Chinese meridian theory in which acupuncture points are pressed to stimulate the flow of energy or chi.
+It is a form of bodywork based on traditional Chinese meridian theory in which acupuncture points are pressed to stimulate the flow of energy or chi.
 The technique is based on the same ideas as acupuncture.
 In acupressure, physical pressure is applied to acupuncture points by the hand, elbow or with various devices.

 The therapist applies pressure to small contraction knots, relieving pressure.
 Acupressure stimulates these points to remove blockages, to increase the energy flow and to promote health and harmony in the body.
 Shiatsu is the most widely known form of acupressure and Zhi Ya is a form of Chinese massage based on acupressure.

-Reflexology is an acupressure type technique performed on the hands and feet.
+Reflexology is an acupressure type technique performed on hands and feet.
 It is a form of bodywork based on the theory of zone therapy, in which specific spots of the body are pressed to stimulate corresponding areas in other parts of the body.
-Reflexology is a scientific foot massage based on the principal that the feet are a “mini-map” of the body, and that every body part and organ corresponds to an area of the foot.
+Reflexology is a scientific foot massage based on the principle that the feet are a “mini-map” of the body, and every body part and organ corresponds to an area of the foot.

 Designed to help bring the body back into balance reflexology uses pinpoint pressure and gentle strokes to the feet.
 Reflexology eliminates tension, improves circulation and stimulates the body’s natural healing process.
 A reflexology session is meant to break-up stress patterns within the body and provide an overall relaxing experience.